axioned/cypress-starter/README.md

 3. Run the downloaded Node.js .pkg Installer
 4. Run the installer, including accepting the license, selecting the destination, and authenticating for the install.
 5. To verify node js is installed run node -v command in terminal
+6. If there is any issue installing node please reach out to the IT support team.

+Use Vscode for writing script (*Recommended*)

 ## Clone the repository